Do Sober Living Houses Help in Addiction Recovery?

 A non 12 step approach to recovery promotes individuals to continue on to a sober living home after completing inpatient drug or alcohol rehab.
-While living in sober living homes, individuals can participate in outpatient services where there are opportunities for individuals to receive evidence based addiction treatment.
-Individuals who do not have sever addiction problems before entering sober living can benefit greatly from this process.
-Coming from a self-empowering perspective, this article provides information about an individuals’ opportunity after completing drug or alcohol rehab.
+While living in sober living homes, individuals can participate in outpatient services where there are opportunities for individuals to receive evidence-based addiction treatment.
+But do sober living houses help, and just how effective are they?
+One group of researchers put together a study to answer this question.

 The VH1 television show “Sober House” with Dr. Drew has popularized the concept of sober living houses.
 However, sober living houses are not just reality TV constructs.
 California in particular offers a wide array of sober living houses for addiction recovery.
 But do these long-term living environments truly help individuals who have been through alcohol and drug rehab, or is this simply a fad fueled by media hype?
 A study from the Alcohol Research Group and the California Pacific Medical Center suggests that sober living houses do indeed offer benefits for individuals in addiction recovery (Polcin et. al., 2010).